lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 Ang2 0.03 0.22 0.32 0.33 0.08 0.02    0
 Ang3 0.02 0.13 0.39 0.38 0.07 0.01    0
 ```
-Alpha for the Angry Black Woman Stereotyps is 0.49.
+Alpha for the Angry Black Woman Stereotypes is 0.49.

 #### Correlating items with other subscale totals